Keeping It Simple Italian

 • tuscan baked beans

-Fagioli all'Uccelletto (Beans with Tomatoes)
+Fagioli all'Uccelletto (Stewed Beans with Tomatoes)

-Our Favorite Chicken Piccata Recipe
+Classic Italian Chicken Piccata Recipe

 cooking angel hair pasta